-Controls the ordering of RRs returned to the client, based on the client's IP address.
-Defines the amount of time (in milliseconds) that named waits before attempting to answer a query with a stale waits before attempting to answer a query with a stale RRset from cache.
-Enables the returning of "stale" cached answers when the name servers for a zone are not answering.
-Specifies the time to live (TTL) to be returned on stale answers, in seconds.
-Enables the retention of "stale" cached answers.
-Sets the time window for the return of "stale" cached answers before the next attempt to contact, if the name servers for a given zone are not responding.
-Specifies the maximum number of concurrent HTTP/2 streams over an HTTP/2 connection.
-Defines trailing bits for mapped IPv4 address bits in dns64.
-Sets the timeout value (in milliseconds) that the server sends in responses containing the EDNS TCP keepalive option.
-Sets the amount of time (in milliseconds) that the server waits on an idle TCP connection before closing it, if the EDNS TCP keepalive option is not in use.
-Sets the amount of time (in milliseconds) that the server waits on a new TCP connection for the first message from
+Statement Description stale-answer-client-timeout Defines the amount of time (in milliseconds) that named waits before attempting to answer a query with a stale RRset from cache. stale-answer-enable Enables the returning of "stale" cached answers when the name servers for a zone are not answering. stale-answer-ttl Specifies the time to live (TTL) to be returned on stale answers, in seconds. stale-cache-enable Enables the retention of "stale" cached answers. stale-refresh-time Sets the time window for the return of "stale" cached answers before the next attempt to contact, if the name servers for a given zone are not responding. streams-per-connection Specifies the maximum number of concurrent HTTP/2 streams over an HTTP/2 connection. suffix Defines trailing bits for mapped IPv4 address bits in dns64. tcp-advertised-timeout Sets the timeout value (in milliseconds) that the server sends in responses containing the EDNS TCP keepalive option. tcp-idle-timeout Sets the amount of time (in milliseconds) that the server waits on an idle TCP connection before closing it, if the EDNS TCP keepalive option is not in use. tcp-initial-timeout Sets the amount of time (in milliseconds) that the server waits on a new TCP connection for the first message from the client. tcp-keepalive-timeout Sets the amount of time (in milliseconds) that the server waits on an idle TCP connection before closing it, if the EDNS TCP keepalive option is in use. continues on next page

-Statement Description tcp-keepalive-timeout Sets the amount of time (in milliseconds) that the server waits on an idle TCP connection before closing it, if the EDNS TCP keepalive option is in use. tls-port Specifies the TCP port number the server uses to receive and send DNS-over-TLS protocol traffic. v6-bias Indicates the number of milliseconds of preference to give to IPv6 name servers. window Specifies the length of time during which responses are tracked. zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query.
+Statement Description tls-port Specifies the TCP port number the server uses to receive and send DNS-over-TLS protocol traffic. v6-bias Indicates the number of milliseconds of preference to give to IPv6 name servers. window Specifies the length of time during which responses are tracked. zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query.